AzmanIstiaq/EventHub/README.md

 ## Running the Project

 ### Running With Docker (Docker desktop must be installed)
 1. Ensure Docker Desktop is installed, and running.
+2. Ensure that ports 8080, 8081, and 3306 are free before building.
-2. Run the following command in the project root (this should work for all OS):
+3. Run the following command in the project root (this should work for all OS):

 ```bash
  docker-compose up --build
 ```

-2. Visit http://localhost:8080 to access the application.
+4. Visit http://localhost:8080 to access the application.
    The docker profile ensures database connections and other environment variables are configured correctly for containerized execution.

 ### Profiles